luisjg/metaphor-api/README.md

 - [composer](https://www.getcomposer.org)
 - [node](https://nodejs.org/en/) / [npm](https://www.npmjs.com/)

-## Installation
+## Optional Installation

 ```$ npm install```

 ## Serving the Site

-Once you have the dependencies installed, simply issue one of the following commands in your terminal:
+Once you have the dependencies installed, simply issue one of the following commands in your terminal, note that in both cases the ```--pretty=false``` flag is given to avoid Jigsaw's default behavior:

 ...to serve the application with the built-in PHP server: